A static theory of promises: Modeling the structure of a promise

-A key characteristic of a promise is that it documents an intention, so let us explore the idea of intentions in more detail.
+Stoljar~\cite{stoljar1} writes that a promise is an announcement of an intention. and he argues that any offer must be a promise as well.
+Indeed a key characteristic of a promise is that it documents an intention, so let us explore the idea of intentions in more detail.
 Intentions turn out to be a lowest common denominator for all of the concepts discussed in this paper and thus have a special importance.
+Unfortunately from a document one cannot conclude to what extent the intention expressed in it is real.
+That indeterminacy gives rise to an additional complexity of our definitions.

 Since promises involve communication we require a notion of the spread of information amongst the agents.
 We use the term {\em scope} (as used in computer science) for this.
 A scope is simply defined to be a set of agents.
 For example, the scope of a promise would typically refer to the promiser and a list of witnesses to the promise, e.g. those who heard to utterance or those who saw the written document.